drhollander/COP4331_Sample/README.md

 ## Vision Statement

+Your vision statement should contain the following information and be formatted as one or more paragraphs.

 1. For ... (the product’s target market)
 2. Who/That ... (describe what need your product solves)
 3. The product ... (product name,or product category)